 IT IS THEREFORE ORDERED BY THE INDIANA UTILITY REGULATORY COMMISSION, that:

-The 2018 Settlement Agreement is in the public interest, results in just and reasonable rates and is approved in its entirety as outlined above.
+The 2018 Settlement Agreement, as modified herein with the addition of a 2020 cap for O&M costs and a 2018-2020 capital maintenance cost cap, is in the public interest, results in just and reasonable rates and is approved.

 Duke Energy Indiana’s ongoing progress reports are approved.